Bank of America offers a variety of auto loan types:

 - The minimum amount we finance is $5,000 ($7,500 in Minnesota and South Carolina)

 - A loan fee may apply in Indiana and Ohio

 - Powers of attorney are not accepted

-In most states there is no prepayment penalty, but depending on the particulars of your specific loan situation, a prepayment fee may apply for loans that originate in Florida, Louisiana and Ohio.
+In most states there is no prepayment penalty, but depending on your specific loan situation, a prepayment fee may apply for loans that originate in Florida, Louisiana and Ohio.